30 Key Farming Tips for Beginners

 As your plant grows in every phase.
 You must apply fertilizer to your plant to ensure proper growth.

 At times, you might not have enough cash at your disposal to buy fertilizer, but you can substitute manure for fertilizer.

 What are examples of manure?
-Examples of Manure include animal faeces, urine, dead animals, etc. Using your cow’s dung or pet’s faeces will save you the cost of buying fertiliser.
+Examples of Manure include animal feces, urine, dead animals, etc. Using your cow’s dung or pet’s feces will save you the cost of buying fertilizer.

 19. Practice safety measures

 Every profession has its risks.
 The same thing applies to farming.
 In farming, big machines such as tractors, chainsaws, and ploughs are usually used.

 Thus, you need to learn how to deal with entrepreneurial stress.

 Do you know how to operate this machinery?
 Some of these machines can be dangerous when it is not properly handled.
 Practice safety measures when handling these machines.